Sacred Defenders of the Universe | TELUS Spark Digital Immersion Gallery

 There is a hero inside of us all.

-Today, that balance has been altered due to the internal struggle of all human beings; the conflict of humility and ego.
-This is known to some Indigenous communities as The Great Conflict of the Thunderbird and Horned Serpent.
+• Sacred Defenders of the Universe explores the imbalance between humility and ego, caused by the internal struggle of all humans.
+This is known to some Indigenous communities as The Great Conflict between the Thunderbird and the Horned Serpent.

 The Characters